Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Conclusion

 Further complicating interpretation, self-reports of motivation and behavior may also be unreliable.
-In our post-experimental survey, more than half of the respondents reported having income targets, and only a small minority (10 percent) said they worked more because of the bonus.
-Yet experimental data show increases in work effort among treated sellers.
-These discrepancies suggest that stated preferences may not reflect actual behavior, reinforcing the value of revealed-preference methods in labor-supply research.
-They also cast doubt on survey-based evidence for income targeting, where participants might report income targeting without it influencing their actions.
+In our post-experimental survey, more than half of the respondents reported having income targets.
+Asked about effort during the bonus period, 16 percent of October-cohort respondents said they worked more, against only 3 percent of the November cohort -- a gradient in the right direction given the experimental results, but well below the objective sales increase among treated sellers.
+These discrepancies suggest that stated preferences may not reflect actual behavior in this sample, and caution against interpreting self-reported income targets as direct behavioral evidence that targets shape labor supply.

+At least three caveats are in order.
+First, our intervention is embedded in a specific institutional context, and several channels beyond a pure piece-rate change could contribute to the observed effects.
+The Swish bonus may provide liquidity relief, allowing sellers to restock more quickly; tying the bonus to electronic sales could shift the composition of payment modes; and the bonus itself may increase the salience of earnings opportunities or perceived monitoring.
+While we cannot fully isolate these channels, the absence of a significant decrease in cash sales (Table~\ref{tab:main}, Column~4) mitigates the payment-mode substitution concern, and the overall pattern (increased sales, longer hours, more working days) is consistent with a positive labor supply response regardless of the precise mechanism.